 Your resume needs to project your image and that extends to your layout and design.
 What first impression are you trying to give?
 That means it has to look neat, professional, and error-free.
-When we say errors, we mean those of formatting as well as grammar and spelling.
+When we say errors, we mean those of formatting, not just grammar and spelling.

 In addition, you want to make it easy for busy recruiters to scan.
 Here are some tips for doing that:

-- Your contact information, section headings, and job titles need to be easy to find
+- Your header contact information, section headings, and job titles need to be easy to find.

-- Keep it to no more than two pages, one if you are new to the job market
+- Keep your resume to no more than two pages, and just one if you are new to the job market.

-- Leave ample margins and avoid blocks of type by varying line lengths
+- Leave ample margins and avoid square blocks of type by varying line lengths

 - If you really want to use color, keep it to a minimum.

-Get a head start with one of our classic-look Simple templates, or try a Professional or Modern look.
-We recommend you take advantage of a dedicated resume builder tool such as ours to avoid formatting errors.
+Get a head start with one of our classic-look simple template designs, or try a professional or modern look.
+We recommend you take advantage of a dedicated online resume builder tool, such as ours, to avoid formatting errors.

 Your final step, every time you apply for a job (because you will be customizing each application), is to proofread.
 Then, have a friend or colleague look over your final product as well.
 You don’t want a minor error to derail your chances!